yegyu-han/SenseShift6D/README.md

 ```
 ___

+🔧 Baseline Models
+SenseShift6D is designed to be easily integrated into various existing 6D object pose estimation frameworks.
+In our experiments, we evaluated the dataset using three popular baseline models:

+📌 GDRNPP
+Original Repository: GDRNPP_BOP2022

+Modifications:

+Added core/configs/sense_shift6d/*.yaml

+Added lib/datasets/sense_shift6d_dataset.py

+Set DATASETS.DATA_ROOT to the SenseShift6D/ directory in the config files

+📌 ZebraPose
+Original Repository: ZebraPose

+Modifications:

+Added configs/sense_shift6d.yaml

+Added data_loader/sense_shift6d.py

+Implemented train_ss6d.py and test_ss6d.py for SenseShift6D support

+📌 HiPose
+Original Repository: HiPose

+Modifications:

+Added configs/ss6d.yaml and tools/train_ss6d.py

+Added dataset/sense_shift6d_dataset.py

+Set DATA.ROOT to the SenseShift6D/ directory in the config file

+Each model can be run with minimal changes to the original codebase.
+You may either manually copy the modified files or use our provided script to automatically patch the respective repositories.

+---

 ## 📄 License
 This dataset is released under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 You are free to share and adapt the dataset with proper attribution.